verasativa/python.ForceBundle/readme.md

  1. Try to slice you edges until you you have a reasonable amount to process without numba , something like:
     ```Python
      slide = data[:1000]
-     # If don't crash then try:
+     # If doesn't crash then try:
      slide = data[1000:2000]
      ```
  2. Go commenting the ````@jit```` line on the chain of functions until you find the issue on plain python